 City Manager Reports to Council

 HOME GRANT PROGRAM - We had five successful applicants on the previous round of HOME grant funding.
-Two are now in their new homes.
-The remaining three will receive their new homes soon.
+Two are nearly completed.
+Slabs are in place for the other three.
 The contractor has until July to complete the homes.

 We have five more applicants for funding for additional homes in the works.
-Approval is imminent on three of the applicants.
+Some of them look fairly promising.
 The HOME grant program is funded by HUD.
-It pays for the replacement of old, dilapidated homes for qualifying low and moderate income applicants.
+It pays for the replacement of old dilapidated homes for qualifying low and moderate income applicants.

 REVENUES AND EXPENDITURES – Finance Director, Peter Karstens will present a year-to-date review of revenues and expenditures.